 - Employment Eligibility Verification Form (I-9)

-All forms should be completed on or before the first day of employment.
+These forms must be completed on the first day of employment.

 Who has these forms?